camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 The depicted architecture consists of two regions.
 For illustrative purposes, we're showing a Kubernetes-based installation.
 Each region has a Kubernetes cluster, which includes key Camunda 8 components.
 These clusters communicate, but only the active region handles user traffic.

-One of the regions will be considered **active** and the other **passive**.
+**Region 0** (highlighted in green) is considered **active**, and **Region 1** is considered **passive**.
 User traffic must only reach the **active** region.
-We consider **Region 0** (underlined in green) the active region and **Region 1** the passive region.
-In this case, user traffic would only go to **Region 0**. **Region 1** would be considered passive and used in case of the loss of the active region.
+In this case, user traffic would only go to Region 0.
+Region 1 is considered passive and used in case of the loss of the active region.
 Due to Zeebe's data replication, you can recover from an active region loss by utilizing the passive region without much downtime.

 Zeebe stretches across the regions due to its use of the [Raft protocol](<https://en.wikipedia.org/wiki/Raft_(algorithm)>), allowing it to communicate and replicate data between all brokers.
 Zeebe exports data to two Elasticsearch instances, one in each region.
 Operate and Tasklist are connected to the local Elasticsearch infrastructure.